 CORE and Probation Officer Transfer Academy lesson plans were created by

 Training Team retains a high level of instruction and ensures everyday

 innovative ideas and practices are continuously developed and molded to maintain

 a level of excellence.

-All Probation aides, probation assistants, and deputy probation officers are required to complete a 200-hour Probation
+All Probation Aides, Assistant Probation Officers, and Deputy Probation Officers are required to complete a 200-hour Probation

 Training Academy prior to supervising residents in the Youth Detention

 Facility.
 New hires receive instruction on many subjects including: supervision and communication

 techniques, Prison Rape Elimination Act, First Aid, Title 15 standards, management of assaultive behavior, motivational interviewing, report